Communication Internship Experience

 The Communication Association at UCSB.
 Our student–run Communication Association hosts events on every other Tuesday evening.
 The group invites guest speakers to share career advice and offer workshops in professional development.
 These employers are often local communication alumni and other employers seeking interns.
 Additional internship opportunities are announced at each event.
 Please visit the Communication Association Facebook page and/or attend an event for more information.

-Dr. Desiree Aldeis serves as the Internship Advisor, and a liaison for students, employers, and professional organizations.
-Students who are having trouble finding an internship are welcome to visit Dr. Aldeis during her office hours or email her at email@example.com to request an appointment.
+Dr. Charles Mullin serves as the Internship Advisor, and a liaison for students, employers, and professional organizations.
+Students who are having trouble finding an internship are welcome to visit Dr. Mullin during his office hours or email him at firstname.lastname@example.org to request an appointment.

 The Carsey-Wolf Center’s Media Internship Programs